 The first one features Sir Paul Smith, a menswear designer.
 He discusses the importance and beauty of interesting touches as well as seemingly insignificant features and details in men’s clothing.

 Here’s the video.
-We’ll discuss more after you watch it:
+We’ll discuss more after you

 (Can’t see the video? click here.)